 Shimizumori Namba, a vegetable grown in Hirosaki City, Aomori Prefecture ?
 It's sold at roadside stations and in the local vegetable section of supermarkets in Hirosaki City, but you probably don't know what kind of vegetable it is.

-In this article, we will introduce Shimizu Mori Namba, a traditional vegetable that Hirosaki City in Aomori Prefecture is proud of!
-We will also introduce recommended ways to eat it by locals and products that use Shimizu Mori Namba, so be sure to read to the end
+This article will introduce Shimizumori Nanba, a traditional vegetable that Hirosaki City in Aomori Prefecture is proud of!
+We will also introduce local recommendations for how to eat it and products made with it, so please read to the end

 What is Shimizumori Number?
 Introduction to its origin and characteristics

-Before introducing recipes and products using Shimizu Mori Nanba, we will explain what kind of vegetable Shimizu Mori Nanba is
+Before introducing recipes and products, let's explain what kind of vegetable "Shimizumori Nanba" is

 The origin of the name Shimizumori Number